 Olive oil is used in the seven branched Menorah in the Mishkan service as well.
 Mishkan, according to the Hebrew Bible, was the portable dwelling place (a sanctuary or a tent of meeting) for the divine presence during the Exodus.
 The oil was obtained by using only the first drop from a squeezed olive and was consecrated especially for this observance by the temple priests and it is believed that the expression pure olive oil originates from here, meaning stored in special holy vessels.

 Olive oil is also used in Jewish religion for anointing the kings of the Kingdom of Israel, originating from King David.
-One unusual use of olive oil is for bad breath, by creating a water-oil-salt mouthwash.

 The place where Jesus stood, and prayed was the Mount of Olives and in the Garden of Gethsemane, a Hebrew word that translates as “the garden of the oil press”, Jesus prayed and was arrested before he was crucified.